akcyp/svg-path-marker/README.md

    */
   disabled?: boolean;
   /**
-   * The viewBox attribute defines the position and dimension, in user space, of an SVG editor viewport.
+   * The viewbox attribute defines the position and dimension, in user space, of an SVG editor viewport.
    */
+  viewbox?: string;
+  /**
+   * Integer string to round points coordinates
+   */
-  viewBox?: string;
+  precision?: string;
+  /**
+   * Show helper points by default
+   */
+  showhelpers?: boolean;
 }
 ```